GitHub Agentic Workflows

 If one endpoint fails in array mode, export still continues for the remaining endpoints.

-The headers field applies to the string endpoint form and accepts either a map or a comma-separated string.
+For the string endpoint form, headers accepts either a map (as shown above) or a comma-separated string:

 observability: